To amend the Public Health Service Act to prohibit certain abortion-related discrimination in governmental activities.

 Sponsor.
 Representative for Louisiana's 4th congressional district.
 Republican.

 Length: 4 pages

-This bill was introduced on January 20, 2011, in a previous session of Congress, but was not enacted.
+This bill was introduced on January 20, 2011, in a previous session of Congress, but it did not receive a vote.

 Jan 20, 2011

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.